The costs of Israel's longest war, for Israelis

 At home, Tene has tracked a rise in the use of anti-anxiety medications like Valium and Klonopin.
 The 12-day war with Iran in June was especially traumatizing, as Iranian missiles pounded Israeli cities and families slept in bomb shelters.
 He's seen an influx of patients.

 "They don't sleep well.
 They can't concentrate, they feel worried all the time.
-They don't know if they have a future here," he said.
+They don't know if they have a future here," he says.

 After the Oct.
 7 attack, Israel relaxed gun license rules, and issued thousands of firearms a day to civilians shaken by the attack, giving rise to increased cases of domestic violence, according to authorities.